docker/docs/docker-for-windows/troubleshoot.md

 ### Unset `DOCKER_HOST`

-You do not need `DOCKER_HOST` set, so unset as it may be pointing at another Docker (e.g. VirtualBox).
-If you use bash, `unset ${!DOCKER_*}` unsets existing `DOCKER` environment variables you have set.
-For other shells, unset each environment variable individually.
+The `DOCKER_HOST` environmental variable does not need to be set.
+If you use bash, use the command `unset ${!DOCKER_*}` to unset it.
+For other shells, consult the shell's documentation.

 ### Make sure Docker is running for webserver examples